awsdocs/amazon-s3-userguide/doc_source/S3OutpostsGSCLIJava.md

 #### [ AWS CLI ]

 **Example**
 The following AWS CLI example creates an access point for an Outposts bucket\.
+To run this command, replace the `user input placeholders` with your own information\.

 ```
-aws s3control create-access-point --account-id 123456789012 --name example-Outposts-Access-Point --bucket "arn:aws:s3-outposts:region:123456789012:outpost/op-01ac5d28a6a232904/bucket/example-outpost-bucket" --vpc-configuration VpcId=example-vpc-12345
+aws s3control create-access-point --account-id 123456789012 --name example-outposts-access-point --bucket "arn:aws:s3-outposts:region:123456789012:outpost/op-01ac5d28a6a232904/bucket/example-outpost-bucket" --vpc-configuration VpcId=example-vpc-12345
 ```

 ------
 #### [ SDK for Java ]

 **Example**
 The following SDK for Java example creates an access point for an Outposts bucket\.
+To use this example, replace the `user input placeholders` with your own information\.

 ```
 import com.amazonaws.services.s3control.model.*;